Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/Preparation.rst

 .. image:: ../_static/imgs/Preparation/Preparation12.png
     :align: center

-- Spider Shield board: powered by two sets of batteries without protection plates, with each set containing two 18650 batteries and voltage ranging from 7V-8.4V.
+- **Spider Shield board:** powered by two sets of batteries without protection plates, with each set containing two 18650 batteries and voltage ranging from 7V-8.4V.

-- DC socket: Two DC sockets available, each connecting to one set of batteries, each containing two 18650 batteries.
+- **DC socket:** Two DC sockets available, each connecting to one set of batteries, each containing two 18650 batteries.

-- S1(CTRL) Switch: It mainly controls chips like PCA9685 and ADS7830 and the power supply of the Raspberry Pi.
+- **S1(CTRL) Switch:** It mainly controls chips like PCA9685 and ADS7830 and the power supply of the Raspberry Pi.
 When it is pressed, D1 indicator will turn ON.

-- S2(LOAD) Switch: It mainly controls the power supply of servos.
+- **S2(LOAD) Switch:** It mainly controls the power supply of servos.
 When it is pressed, D2 indicator will turn ON.

-- LED port: Used to connect the LED Module, controlled directly by RPi.
+- **LED port:** Used to connect the LED Module, controlled directly by RPi.

-- MPU6050 Module port: Used to connect MPU6050, controlled directly by RPi.
+- **MPU6050 Module port:** Used to connect MPU6050, controlled directly by RPi.

-- PI-GPIO port: Used to connect control board with RPi, facilitating RPi to control the robot
+- **PI-GPIO port**: Used to connect control board with RPi, facilitating RPi to control the robot

-- I2CExtension Board: Used for the extension of other I2C devices.
+- **I2CExtension Board:** Used for the extension of other I2C devices.

-- Servo port: 32 servo ports available.
+- **Servo port:** 32 servo ports available.

-- Sonic module port: The interface of HC-SR04 Ultrasonic Module is provided.
+- **Sonic module port:** The interface of HC-SR04 Ultrasonic Module is provided.

-- Buzzer: Turning ON when it is at high level and OFF at low level, directly controlled by RPi
+- **Buzzer:** Turning ON when it is at high level and OFF at low level, directly controlled by RPi